Don't see your question? Ask your Contract Administrator.

 Q: When does a proposal need to be routed to ORA?

-*Note: Applications being submitted to NIH and NSF via Grants.gov require additional time for review.
-The paper copies, completed routing form, and final electronic package should all be to ORA at least 6 business days before the deadline.
+*Note: Applications being submitted to NIH and NSF via Grants.gov via Kuali Research system-to-system submission require additional time for review.
+The proposal including the final electronic package should be routed to ORA at least 6 business days before the deadline.

 Q: Can an award be transferred between departments?

 A: Yes.
-Written requests for departmental transfers require the PI's, both department's chairpersons and deans signatures.
+Written requests for departmental transfers require the PI's, both department's chairpersons and deans signatures on the DRIF/Credit Split Change Form.
 This requirement ensures acknowledgement by all involved parties.

 Q: Can an award be transferred between institutions?

 A: Yes.
 Awards are granted to the Institution and not the individual PI.
-In order for an award to be transferred from one institution to another, the agency, Department Chair, and the sponsored projects office (ex.
+In order for an award to be transferred from one institution to another, the agency, Department Chair, and the sponsored projects office of both institutions (ex.
 ORA) must be notified.

 Q: How do I begin research prior to the award date?